dallenmidd/IxPopDyMod/README.md

 #> # … with 106 more rows
 ```

-The model output is a data frame with columns… Since we ran the model
+The model output is a data frame where the column `day` indicates Julian
+date, `stage` indicates tick life stage, and `pop` is population size.
+The remaining columns breakdown the `stage` column into it’s constituent
+parts: the `age` and current `process` of a tick, and whether it is
-with multiple configurations, we get a list of data frames.
+`infected`.
+Since we ran the model with multiple configurations, we get
+a list of data frames.
+Here we inspect only the first.

 ### Calculate growth rate for each of the model outputs